TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 ###### First Choice:
 Use NeuroGentoo instead of gentoo-science - it is in fact just a branch of it (you will still have access to everything in gentoo-science proper), and I update it frequently.
-For this *instead of* adding gentoo-science as described above you have to enable the NeuroGentoo branch.
+For this, *instead of* adding gentoo-science as described above you have to enable the NeuroGentoo branch.
 To enable the overlay you have to follow the “Manually setting overlay locations” instructions from the [Gentoo overlay guide](http://wiki.gentoo.org/wiki/Overlay).
 In short, the procedure is: